malonzy/advice-generator/README.md

 ### HELLO THERE  👋

 Thanks for passing by.
-My name is Mark, and I am primarily a frontend developer, with a bit of backend physique.
+My name is Mark, and I am a frontend developer, with a of backend physique.
+I build stuff for web and mobile.

 This project is my solution for a challenge on Frontend Mentor.